kanidm/kanidm/book/src/sync/ldap.md

 the sync tool can view the changes to the database.
 Currently dsconf can not modify the include-suffix so you must do this manually.

-You need to change the `nsslapd-include-suffix` to match your FreeIPA baseDN here.
+You need to change the `nsslapd-include-suffix` to match your LDAP baseDN here.
 You can access the basedn with:

 ```bash